Chicago metro

 $220–$340/mo

 Typical Chicago metro range for Model Y / Model 3 owners with clean records and standard limits.
 North-side ZIPs and the Loop tend to cluster higher; DuPage and far north-suburban ZIPs lower.
 Pricing within a single ZIP can still vary $60–$100/month between carriers — Chicago is a market where shopping pays.
+For why structural Tesla pricing runs higher than gas-vehicle pricing nationally, see why Tesla insurance is so expensive.

 Chicago pricing by area